thomasnwmn/thomasnwmn/README.md

-# Thomas Newman 👋
+# Thomas Newman
 ### Computer Engineering student at YorkU

-I love coding, gaming, working with circuits, and spending long hours at the library (can't forget about sleeping)!
+I am a Computer Engineering student at the Lassonde School of Engineering at York University.
+I am keenly interested in Object-Oriented Programming, Computer Organization & Architecture, and Digital Logic Design.
+In my free time, I love gaming, and spending long hours at the library.

 ## My Apps